pierrecabriere/react-authmanager/README.md

 *By default, `isUserLogged` returns true if `fetchUser` returns a non-empty object*

 ### 5.2 - `Authmanager` utils
-**react-authmanager** also provides some utilities to manage the toolkit from your app:
+**react-authmanager** also provides some utilities to manage the manager from your app:
 ```js
 import Authmanager from 'react-authmanager';